seancdavis/seancdavis-com/www/src/blog/posts/2020-06-30-wtf-is-a-web-component.md

 ---
-title: "WTF is a Web Component?"
+title: WTF is a Web Component?
-description: "What are components?
+description: What are components?
 What makes them different from (or similar to) HTML elements?
 How are they being used today?
-Let's find out."
+Let's find out.
 tags:
   - components
   - wtf
+image: /blog/default/default-blue-02.png
 ---

 We throw the term _component_ around a lot these days, but what does it really mean?